Hennessey fire burned 33% of Napa County; plans for rebuilding begin

 Napa County has experience in fire recovery from the October 2017 fires that destroyed about 650 homes.
 Once again, dump trucks will be rumbling along rural roads carrying ash and debris from the ruins of homes.

 Home ruins are hazardous material sites, Morrison said.
-Chemicals are imbedded in the ashes.
+Chemicals are embedded in the ashes.

 About 300 tons of hazardous materials and 60,000 tons of fire-related debris must be removed, he said.
 The county is making the case that the state and federal governments should help.
 Otherwise, homeowners will have to do the removal jobs on their properties themselves.